redstone99/hass-alert2/README.md

         Alert2 kitchen_door_open: turned on

 * Condition alert reminder that it's still on.
-This can be customized via `reminder_message`:
+This can be customized via `reminder_message`.
+Alert name omitted if `annotate_messages` is false.

-        Alert2 kitchen_door_open: on for 5m
+        Alert2 kitchen_door_open: on for 5 m

 * Condition alert stops firing: `done_message` text prepended with name (or `friendly_name`) of alert.
 Default message is "turned off after ..." if no `done_message` specified.
 Only `done_message` text is sent if `annotate_messages` is false.
 Setting `annotate_messages` to false may be useful for notification platforms that parse the message (such as the "clear_notification" message of the `mobile_app` platform)

-        Alert2 kitchen_door_open: turned off after 10m
+        Alert2 kitchen_door_open: turned off after 10 m

 * Either event or condition alert fires and exceeds `throttle_fires_per_mins`.
 Message is prepended with "[Throttling starts]", which can not be overridden with `annotate_messages`: